-Dr Michael Briguglio is a sociologist, drummer and environmental activist.
+Dr Michael Briguglio is a sociologist and drummer.

 He has a doctorate in sociology and is a senior lecturer at the University of Malta, within the Department of Sociology.
-His main research interests are environment, politics, social movements and social policy, and he has published several scientific contributions on these topics.
-He is one of the founders of the Malta Sociological Association and is a member of the European Sociological Association, the International Sociological Association and the Political Studies Association.
+His main research interests are politics, social movements, the environment and social policy, and has published several scholarly contributions on these topics.
+He is one of the founders of the Malta Sociological Association where he currently serves as Public Relations Officer; and is a member of the European Sociological Association, the International Sociological Association, and the Political Studies Association.

 Dr. Briguglio is a board member of Research Network 25 – Social Movements of the European Sociological Association, and a convenor of the Works in Progress Seminar Series at the University of Malta.